birneylab/varexplore/README.md

 The filtered set of variants is written to a new VCF file `variants_filtered.vcf.gz`.
 The filtered set of variant consequences is written to a new TSV file `variants_filtered.mut.gz`.
 The basename of the output can be customised using the `--outname` flag.

-This filtering is especially useful for browsing variants of interest with [IGV](https://igv.org/).

 ## Birneylab-specific information

 For ease of use, the ideal settings for stitch for medaka samples have been specified in a profile called `medaka`.